-Accidentally Accurate: In "Tomorrow Is Yesterday" the Enterprise travels back in time to the 1960s.
+Accidentally Accurate: In "Tomorrow Is Yesterday" the Enterprise travels back in time to 1968.
 It's mentioned that three astronauts are taking part in a manned moon shot on Wednesday.
 Two years after the episode aired, Apollo 11 blasted off on July 16, 1969 (a Wednesday) carrying three astronauts (Neil Armstrong, Buzz Aldrin, and Michael Collins).
 Given that the Apollo program was already getting started around the time of this episode, however, it was already known that there would be three astronauts per spacecraft, and odds were good that at least one of the craft bound for the moon would launch on a Wednesday.
 That the Wednesday launch happened to be Apollo 11 (the first moon landing) was a happy coincidence.
 In a far sadder coincidence, it's also mentioned that "an important assassination" will take place.
 Martin Luther King Jr. and Robert Kennedy were both assassinated later that year.

 Shatner also does brief double duty in "Operation: Annihilate!", in the scene where Kirk discovers the body of his brother Sam.

 A quirk of production: Malachi Throne provided the voice (but not the face) for the Talosian Keeper in the unaired Trek pilot, "The Cage".
 Almost two years later, Throne was cast as Commodore Mendez for "The Menagerie" two-parter, which recycles footage from first pilot.
 His voice for The Keeper had to be electronically altered so the audience wouldn't recognize it as the same guy.

 Actor Allusion: "Spectre of the Gun" was DeForest Kelley's third trip to the OK Corral; he played Morgan Earp in the 1957 film Gunfight At The O. K. Corral, as well as Ike Clanton in the educational TV show You Are There.